Insider Tips to Improve Your Chances of Success in Applying for SSDI or SSI, or in Appealing a Denial Letter

 National numbers and statistics show approximately 70% of all initial applications for Social Security Disability benefits are denied by the Social Security Administration (SSA).
-This website is dedicated to educating you about the Social Security disability application and appeal process in order to try and increase your chance of winning your disability claim.
+This website is dedicated to educating you about the Social Security disability application and appeal process to try and increase your chance of winning your disability claim.

 - Document your condition with medical records from a doctor;